sgmurphy/wordpress-plugins/gotmls/readme.txt

 sucuri.net caches their scan results and will not refresh the scan until you click the small link near the bottom of the page that says "Force a Re-scan" to clear the cache.
 Google also caches your infected pages and usually takes some time before crawling your site again, but you can speed up that process by Requesting a Review in the Malware or Security section of [Google Webmaster Tools](https://www.google.com/webmasters/tools/).
 It is a good idea to have a Webmaster Tools account for your site anyway as it can provide lots of other helpful information about your site.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/gotmls)

 == Screenshots ==

 1. The menu showing Anti-Malware options.